zzhangjii/learning-library/workshops/jcs-devops/StudentGuide.md

     ![](images/studentguide/Picture200.3.png)

-- Also locate and **Show** the **MySQL**, **Storage Classic** and **Application Container** cloud services.
+- Also locate and **Show** the **Storage Classic** and **Java** cloud services.
 Exit the Customization popup by clicking on the **X** in the upper right corner of the dialog.

     ![](images/studentguide/Picture200.4.png)

-- To capture the **Tenant ID**, we'll load up the Compute Classic console by clicking on the **Hamburger Menu** at the top of the dashboard.
-Click on **Compute Classic**.
+- To capture the **Tenant ID**, click on the **Identity Cloud** service you just added to the Dashboard.

     ![](images/studentguide/Picture200.5.png)

-- The **Tenant ID** is located at the top of the Classic Console Dashboard.
+- Once the Console has loaded, The **Tenant ID** is labeled Identity Services ID.
+Copy and save the text enclosed in the red box.
 This ID Will be used when connecting to Application Container Cloud Service from the Developer Cloud Services.
 Copy the ID and save it in your notes.

     ![](images/studentguide/Picture200.8.png)

-- Return to the main dashboard by clicking on the **Dashboard** icon in the upper right corner of the Identity Cloud Service Console.
+- Return to the main dashboard by clicking on the **Hamburger Menu** and then on the **Dashboard** icon.

     ![](images/studentguide/Picture200.9.png)

-- From the Dashboard, ***Right Click*** on **Application Container**, and select **Open Link in New Tab**.
+- From the Dashboard, ***Right Click*** on **Java**, and select **Open Link in New Tab**.

     ![](images/studentguide/Picture200.10.png)

 - View the Tab just opened, and save the **Data Region** in your notes.
 In this example, the data Region is North America.
-Later on in the workshop you will be asked to select a Data Center for Deployment to the Application Container Cloud Service, and you can use one of the North American Data Centers, e.g. US Commercial 1 or 2.
+Later on in the workshop you will be asked to select a Data Center for Deployment to the Java Cloud Service, and you can use one of the North American Data Centers, e.g. US Commercial 1 or 2.
 You now have the important user and connection information that will be used during the remainder of this workshop.
 You can now close this browser tab, and return to the main Dashboard.

     ![](images/studentguide/Picture200.11.png)